Luronium: Lakes

 Lake populations predominantly occur on silty or peaty substrates, growing at depths up to at least 3.5 m.
 In deeper water it reproduces vegetatively by stolons or production of cleistogamous seed.
 This often results in populations with low genetic diversity.
 Shallow water populations produce short-lived flowers which may cross-pollinate.

 Floating water-plantain favours a certain amount of disturbance to survive, as it is a poor competitor.
 In Llyn Egnant and Llyn Teifi (Wales, UK), which are used as reservoirs for public water supply, floating water-plantain probably benefits from the resulting increase in water level fluctuation, suppressing competition from other aquatic plants and promoting flowering.
 However, in sites where water level fluctuations are larger in amplitude, L. natans is absent.
 Lake populations of this plant are strongly associated with soft-water conditions and low nutrient concentrations.

 Rivers

 In Britain, floating water-plantain is rare in river habitats.
 River populations in general occur in slow-flowing, low-gradient sections of base-poor rivers along with aquatic plants such as intermediate water-starwort Callitriche hamulata, bog pondweed Potamogeton polygonifolius and shoreweed Littorella uniflora.
-These populations are small and associated with upstream lakes that may act as sources of propagules.
+These populations are small and usually associated with upstream lakes that may act as sources of propagules.
 Riverine populations in France and Denmark are associated with natural river-floodplain systems where new oxbow lakes are constantly being created by erosion and deposition.